 Temple Grandin is a hero in the autism world.
-Her research, advocacy, and influence have shaped how we treat and talk about autism.
+Her research, advocacy, and influence have shaped how we treat and talk about autism and sensory issues.
 Sometimes forgotten though is the incredible impact of her inventions.
-Temple Grandin’s Squeeze Machine played a huge role in defining what we know about the benefits of deep pressure and compression for people with autism.
+Temple Grandin’s Squeeze Machine or, Hug Machine, played a huge role in defining what we know about the benefits of deep pressure and compression for people with autismand sensory issues.

 In this post, we’ll talk about why Temple Grandin’s Squeeze Machine made such an impact and how you can apply its science in your own child’s routine.